carlosyslas/tranki/README.md

 ## Tech Stack

-MVVM architecture usingthe following SDKs:
+MVVM architecture using the following SDKs:

 - UIKit
 - UserDefaults